Recruitment and Selection Policy

 The conditions of an offer of employment are as follows:

-11.2 All interview documents must be returned to Human Resources by the Recruiting Manager.
+11.2.
+All interview documents, including the AAF1 form, interview questions must be returned to Human Resources by the Recruiting Manager within 48 hours.

-11.5 Details of candidates and of selection decisions will normally be stored for a maximum of six months.
+11.4.
+Details of candidates and of selection decisions will normally be stored for a maximum of six months.
 For externally funded posts, details of candidates and the notes relating to that post will be kept for 25 years.
-For all appointments made where the candidate is NON EEA and requires sponsorship from the university, the recruitment documentation will be retained until the Home Office have undertaken an audit.
+For all appointments made where the candidate is NON-UK and requires sponsorship from the University, the recruitment documentation will be retained until the Home Office have undertaken an audit.

 12. Joining the University

 12.1.
 All new employees are required to complete the induction process.

 12.2.
 Sponsored employees are required to visit the Human Resources Office on their first day and prior to commencing work in a department to have their documents checked.